CognizantOpenSource/maqs-dotnet/docs/MAQS_8/MAQS-FAQ.md

 Templates can be found in the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=vs-publisher-1465771.MAQSOpenFramework) or  Visual Studio Tools -> Extensions and Updates.

 ## Template types
-- DotNet Framework project templates - These templates are available to Magenic clients
+- DotNet Framework project templates
    - Appium (with tests and page object models)
    - Base
    - Composite (mix and match all MAQS capabilities)